Dates: September 13 - 20th 2019

 Not included: Any travel services required arriving and departing at and from the starting location in Harstad (EVE) airport.
 Any private insurances, taxes, levies, immigration, duty and visa fees where applicable.
 All meals and any personal items including alcoholic beverages, snacks, souvenirs and travel insurance.

 Join this 8 day arctic adventure in Lofoten Islands in Northern Norway.
 Highlights of the trip include autumnal landscapes, jagged mountains, grand vistas, colorful fjords and the chance of experiencing the greatest show on earth, the Aurora Borealis aka Northern Lights.
+This is a tour with a small group of only 6 participants.
+This gives the optimal experience!

 The Lofoten Islands are located at the 68th and 69th parallels north of the Arctic Circle in Northern Norway.
 This archipelago consists of seven principal islands and the area of land covers about 1,227 / 474 square miles, with a total of only 24,000 inhabitants.
 The natural beauty of this incredible landscape offers will present us with the possibility of exploring colorful fjords, jagged mountain peaks, unique beaches and the world renowned Arctic light.